BlackHat-Magic/Wayfarer/README.md

  - [ ] Legal/Privacy Mumbo Jumbo
      - [ ] DMCA stuff
      - [ ] Privacy Policy
+     - [ ] CCPA/GDPR Right to be Forgotten
      - [ ] EULA
      - [ ] LibreJS support
      - [ ] Footer
  - [ ] Comment Code
- - [ ] Move the submit button on create/edit classes page to the bottom
+ - [ ] Move the submit button on create/edit classes page to the bottom (this is less trivial than it sounds I swear)
  - [ ] Header Links
  - [ ] "Cantrip-level x"